Zurück zum Blog

 Open-source model: individuals or organizations can freely use (and contribute to) MySQL non-commercially under the GPL license.
 For commercial use, users can purchase a commercial license from Oracle.

 Ease of use: MySQL uses a tabular paradigm that is easy to grasp and very intuitive to use.
-The MySQL ecosystem features a comprehensive number of tools for all-around software development, including both data analysis and server management likewise.
+The MySQL ecosystem features a comprehensive set of tools for end-to-end software development, including data analysis and server management.

 PostgreSQL

 PostgreSQL is an open-source, relational database management system.
 It supports both relational (SQL) and non-relational (JSON) queries.
-The main difference between SQL and JSON is that SQL is used to state the operations that you want to perform on the data.
-On the other hand, JSON is only used to define the data characteristics or data attributes (quantity, quality) instead.
+The main difference between SQL and JSON is that SQL is used to specify the operations you want to perform on data.
+On the other hand, JSON is only used to define the characteristics of the data (quantity, quality) instead.

 The general use cases for PostgreSQL can be found anywhere where there is – you guessed it – data.
 Here are some examples.

-Geospatial database: together with the PostGIS extension, PostgreSQL supports geospatial database systems or GIS.
+Geospatial database: together with the PostGIS extension, PostgreSQL supports geospatial database systems (GIS).

 Wide support: PostgreSQL supports all major programming languages, including JavaScript (Node.js), Python, C++, C#, Perl, Go, and more.